rankingdigitalrights/index2018/app/report/security-uncertainty/index.md

 > - **Element 3: Does the company clearly disclose what kinds of steps it will take to address the impact of a data breach on its users?** Although a company’s specific response will vary depending on the nature of the breach, the company should provide examples of what kinds of steps it will take internally to secure its data and commit to notifying affected individuals of steps they can take to mitigate risk or damage.
 > See 2018 Index methodology at: [https://rankingdigitalrights.org/2018-indicators/#P15](https://rankingdigitalrights.org/2018-indicators/#P15).

-Since the 2017 Index there has been only minor progress. **Apple** joined **AT&T, Telefónica,** and **Vodafone** as the only companies to disclose any information about their policies and practices for responding to data breaches.
+Since the 2017 Index there has been only minor progress.
+[Apple](/companies/apple) joined [AT&T](/companies/att), [Telefónica](/companies/telefonica), and [Vodafone](/companies/vodafone) as the only companies to disclose any information about their policies and practices for responding to data breaches.

 <img src="/assets/graphics/content/Figure 6.
 How transparent are companies about policies for responding to data breaches (P15)_.png" alt="figure6" title="figure6" align="left" />

 As Figure 6 illustrates, most of the 22 companies in the Index failed to provide basic information about their policies for responding to data breaches:

-- **Vodafone** was the only company to receive full credit on this indicator.
+- [Vodafone](/companies/vodafone) was the only company to receive full credit on this indicator.
 The company disclosed a policy of notifying authorities without undue delay when a data breach occurs, and of notifying data subjects who might be affected.
 The company also clearly explained the steps taken to address the impact of a data breach on its users.

-- **Apple** was the only internet and mobile ecosystem company to provide any information about policies for responding to a data breach.
+- [Apple](/companies/apple) was the only internet and mobile ecosystem company to provide any information about policies for responding to a data breach.
 It was the only company aside from Vodafone to disclose any information about notifying authorities.

-- All four companies—**Apple, AT&T, Telefónica,** and **Vodafone**—disclosed some information about their policies for notifying individuals affected.
+- All four companies—[Apple](/companies/apple), [AT&T](/companies/att), [Telefónica](/companies/telefonica), and [Vodafone](/companies/vodafone)—disclosed some information about their policies for notifying individuals affected.
 But only Apple, Telefónica, and Vodafone disclosed information about the steps they would take to address the impact of a data breach on users.

 ## 4.3.
 Security oversight ## {#section-43}